 Each quarter, the Texas Health and Human Services Commission (HHSC) Utilization Review (UR) provides a copy of the CCP Transition Report, which lists members enrolled in STAR Kids/STAR Health and receiving MDCP, CCP/PDN or PPECC services, who may transition to STAR+PLUS or the STAR+PLUS Home and Community Based Services (HCBS) program in the next 18 months to the:

-Program Support Interest List (PSIL) manager; and
+Interest List Management (ILM) Unit; and

 Intellectual or Developmental Disabilities (IDD) Waiver/Community Services/Hospice UR Unit contact.

-The STAR Kids and STAR Health managed care organizations (MCOs) identify all members turning age 21 within the next 12 months and schedule a face-to-face visit with the member and the member's support person including his/her authorized representative, if applicable, to initiate the transition process.
+The STAR Kids and STAR Health managed care organizations (MCOs) identify all members turning age 21 within the next 12 months and schedule a face-to-face visit with the member and the member's support person including her or his authorized representative (AR), if applicable, to initiate the transition process.

-During the face-to-face visit with the member and his/her support person, the MCO must present an overview of STAR+PLUS, including the STAR+PLUS HCBS program, and the changes that will take place when the member transitions to STAR+PLUS.
+During the face-to-face visit with the member and her or his support person, the MCO must present an overview of STAR+PLUS, including the STAR+PLUS HCBS program, and the changes that will take place when the member transitions to STAR+PLUS.
 Specific information that must be provided during the face-to-face visit can be found in the STAR Kids Handbook, or for STAR Health, in the Uniform Managed Care Manual.

 The STAR Kids MCO:

-makes a referral to the Program Support Unit (PSU) via email at ManagedCareProgramSupport@hhsc.state.tx.us using Form H2067-MC, Managed Care Programs Communication, and includes, "PDN/PPECC and/or MDCP Transition” in the subject line;
+makes a referral to Program Support Unit (PSU) staff via email using Form H2067-MC, Managed Care Programs Communication, and includes, "PDN/PPECC and/or MDCP Transition” in the subject line;

-monitors transition activities with the member or the support person, including his/her authorized representative, every 90 days during the year before the member turns age 21; and
+monitors transition activities with the member or the support person, including her or his AR, every 90 days during the year before the member turns age 21; and

-notifies UR via email at HHSC_UR_High_Needs_CCR@hhsc.state.tx.us indicating this may be a high needs member, if the member appears to meet the criteria in Appendix XIV, Determination of High Needs Status for the STAR+PLUS HCBS Program.
+notifies UR via email indicating this may be a high needs member, if the member appears to meet the criteria in Appendix XIV, Determination of High Needs Status for the STAR+PLUS HCBS Program.

 The STAR Health MCO:

-notifies UR via email at HHSC_UR_High_Needs_CCR@hhsc.state.tx.us if the member appears to meet the high needs criteria below:
+notifies UR via email if the member appears to meet the high needs criteria below:

 the member is on ventilator care; and/or